Glottography/tutorials/index.md

 3. Adding [Attributes and Metadata](metadata/index.md) – Record language attributes and information from the source publications.

-4. [Glottocodes](glottocodes/index.md) – Unique identifiers for languages maintained by Glottolog.
-This tutorial shows how to programmatically add Glottocodes to language polygons when they are missing from the source map.
+4. [Glottocodes](glottocodes/index.md) – Programmatically add Glottocodes – unique identifiers for languages maintained by Glottolog – to language polygons when they are missing from the source map.

 5. [Data Curation](curation/index.md) – Combine the digitised language polygons with their attributes and metadata to create a CLDF dataset ready for upload to Glottography.